openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

 The port number of the Group daemon (default = 9292)

 - **callbackRegistrationRetries**
-Maximum number of retries to register a callback in the Homematic gateway.
+Maximum number of retries to register a callback in the Homematic gateway (default = 20).

 - **retryWaitTime**
-Time in seconds between two connection retries (default = 30s)
+Time in seconds between two connection retries (default = 5s)

 - **installModeDuration**
 Time in seconds that the controller will be in install mode when a device discovery is initiated (default = 60)